08-05-2019 09:26 PM

 I've used EndNote for nearly a decade and quite frankly I think I'm close to the end now.
 Just to clarify: the message about updating v9 to a the v9.3 64 bit version of EndNote suggests that the 32 bit version needs to be installed first.
 This is fine for existing MacOS installations yet to update to the new MacOS.
 But what about new Macs sold in October?
 Which will have the newer OS installed as new?
 Does the current OS [Mojave] need to be running in order to update EndNote from 32 bit to 64 bit?
 If the answer is yes to that than adios EndNote.
 And it is a big shift migrating and not a decision I take lightly.
 But your tardiness over the past three years is appalling considering the amount of GBP and many others have spent on your product over the years.
 Which is now seriously lacking behind the curve.

-As you may be aware, Apple will be releasing macOS Catalina this fall.
+As you may be aware, Apple has released macOS Catalina.
 Apple has made the decision to drop all 32-bit application support with this release, which will impact EndNote.

 You can read more at Apple’s knowledge base article here: https://support.apple.com/en-us/HT208436